Home Alone 3: Accolades

 Home Alone 3 was nominated for a Razzie for Worst Remake or Sequel at the 18th Golden Raspberry Awards, losing to Speed 2: Cruise Control (another Fox film).

+Sequel

+A sequel titled Home Alone 4, was released in November 2002.

 Novelization

 A novelization based on the screenplay was written by Todd Strasser and published by Scholastic in 1997 to coincide with the film.